luis8h/arch-autosetup/readme.md

 ## notes
 -   after running an install script run `dotfiles.sh` again to ensure the dotfiles are up to date (note that this may delete the default dotfiles created when installing a program)
+-   when using a vm enable 3d accelaration to run hyprland